-To find it, we have to understand what we mean by ‘leadership‘?
+To find it we have to ask, what do we mean by Leadership?

-So finding a new approach to leadership in times of change is about finding new ways to deliver inspiration and results, in times of change.
+If we want to find a new approach to leadership in times of change we need to find new ways of delivering inspiration and results — explicitly designed for times of change.

-At first glance it might seem to make sense to start by focusing on results.
+At first glance it might seem like results are the best place to start.
 After all, there are so many urgent issues and crises we need to address that we don’t really have time to step back and think about ‘inspiration’.

 But there will always be another crisis.
 And crisis creates stress.
-And then stressed-out people don’t see the situation clearly, which stresses them out even more, which leads to poor decisions, which then get implemented badly, and the net result is that the crisis doesn’t get resolved, and the churning just gets worse: both our inner emotional churning and the outer churning in the world.
+And stressed-out people don’t see the situation clearly, which leads to poor decisions, which then get implemented badly, and the situation isn’t resolved, so the churning gets worse — both our inner emotional churning and the outer churning in the world.

-Then, when we came to implementation, we become more focused, more enthusiastic, more efficient, effective, and adaptable to changing circumstances.
-And this creates results that that last.
+Then when we come to implementation, we will be more focused and enthusiastic, more efficient, effective, and adaptable to changing circumstances.
+And that will bring results that last.

-Or, think about it this way: when you’re on a plane, every single pre-flight safety check tells you the same thing,
+After all, when you’re on a plane, every single pre-flight safety check tells you exactly the same thing:

 “Put on your own oxygen mask first, secure it, and breathe normally before helping others with theirs.”

-We have to start with inspiration.
-This book, called Inner Leadership, will give you the tools to put your own ‘oxygen mask’ in place and create calmness, clarity, and inspiration in yourself.
+This book, Inner Leadership, will give you the tools you need to put your own ‘oxygen mask’ in place — bringing calmness, clarity, more options to move forward, and more inspiration to implement them.
 Then you will be ready to do the same for others.

-Then you will be able move forward together to create the results you want, secure in the knowledge that, no matter what happens, you will be able to create the inspiration needed to address it.
+And then you will be able move forward to create results together, secure in the knowledge that no matter what happens, you will have the inspiration and emotional engagement necessary to address it.

 Adapted from Inner Leadership: tools for building inspiration in times of change.